 To the immediate left of the counter was a door leading into a small office, which he assumed had a bathroom attached to it.
 What grabbed the detective's attention, though, was that just in front of the office, along the back wall of the store, a makeshift door stood wide open.
 Two police officers emerged from the opening and squeezed past them, making their way back to the front of the market.

 Reyes saw that his partner had her hand lifted up under her nose to block the putrid aroma, and while it had gotten stronger, he wasn't as sensitive.
 The two detectives slipped through the narrow doorway and entered a cramped, dimly lit room, about a third of the size of the main business space.
 The walls stretching to the far end of the chamber housed rows of computer servers with flashing lights, which stopped at a desk that took up the entire back wall.
-On and mounted above the desk were computer screens of all shapes and sizes.
+On and mounted above the desk were computer screens of varying sizes.

 The rest of the room was empty, aside from two more police officers standing around a grotesquely charred body propped front and center in the middle of the floor, melded to what was left of a chair.
 Crispy delight.
 The source of all that refreshing goodness they were forced to breathe in.
 The body was a twisted mess of burnt flesh, muscle, and hair.
 Red and black from head to toe.
 A statue of macabre chiseled in the final stages of death, capturing the moment when the victim had stopped writhing.